VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

-__Calling Java-Script pushMessageAlert(msg) function from Android native code:__ Whenever Push Notification comes on device we have to render it on HTML page.
+__Calling JavaScript pushMessageAlert(msg) function from Android native code:__ Whenever Push Notification comes on device we have to render it on HTML page.

 ```